Establishing Your Brand Voice

 Sounds weird to imagine right?
 But trust us, getting an idea of who your brand is will help you tie in other elements of the entire branding process.
 What types of clothes does your brand wear?
 What kind of music do they listen to?
 What kind of food do they eat?
 How old are they?
 What kinds of hobbies do they have?
 What are their beliefs?
 What does their inner friend circle look like?

-More likely than not, the answers to these types of questions will help you pinpoint your target demo and where to find them.
-Having an idea of who your brand would be will also aid you when it comes time to create a logo + color scheme that you will tie into your overall branding strategy.
+More likely than not, the answers to these types of questions will help you pinpoint your target market and where to find them.
+Having an idea of who your brand would be will also aid you when it comes time to create a logo and overall aesthetic - choose a color palette that you will tie into your overall branding strategy.
 Remember, the more personality you tie into your brand voice, the more likely someone is to recognize that voice and will continuously come back to engage - your goal is to build a relationship with your consumers.

 Who are you talking to?

 Once you have a better idea of who your target demo is, you can begin better tailoring your marketing messages.
 For example, if you know your target demo is young teens between the ages of 12-18 then you’re going to want to take a less formal approach when marketing to them.
 Knowing who you’re talking to will also open the door for endless marketing opportunities tailored around real world events.
 Going off of the young teen demo we can instantly tie in events like prom, graduation, dating, etc. Knowing who you’re talking to will help get the conversation started.

 Still in the process of establishing your brand?
 Consider Design Contest to make a logo for you quickly, efficiently, and professionally.
 JotForm also provides an important service about how to edit a .PDF and create branded material you can email to clients.